minprog/platforms/basics/3 homepage/index.md

 Note that not all of the above requirements are covered in the [html lecture](/lectures/html), some will be introduced in the [git lecture](/lectures/git).

+## Tips

+* You can view your webpages offline by opening the `.html` files with your web browser.

 ## How to Submit

 You should have submitted your repository's URL while starting the project, in the "Starting the project" section, above!